prototypefund/Digital_Bargeld-docs/api-mint.rst

   .. _Timestamp:

   * **Timestamps**:
-    Timestamps are represented in JSON as a string literal `"\\/Date(x)\\/"`, where `x` is the decimal representation of the number of milliseconds past the Unix Epoch (January 1, 1970).
+    Timestamps are represented in JSON as a string literal `"\\/Date(x)\\/"`, where `x` is the decimal representation of the number of seconds past the Unix Epoch (January 1, 1970).
 The escaped slash (`\\/`) is interpreted in JSON simply as a normal slash, but distinguishes the timestamp from a normal string literal.
 We use the type "date" in the documentation below.
+Additionally, the special strings "\\/never\\/" and "\\/forever\\/" are recognized to represent the end of time.

   .. _public\ key: